backdrop-contrib/webform_share/README.md

 option.

 ### Setting default webform components for content type
+#### From the same site and content type
+1. Navigate to the node and click the "Webform" tab.
+2. Click the 'Set default' button.
+3. Confirm

+#### From another site, or content type
-1. Export the webform configuration that you want to use as the default
+1. Export the webform configuration that you want to use as the default.
 2. Navigate to the Configure tab for the content-type you wish to set webform defaults for. for. (i.e. `admin/structure/types/manage/[content_type]/configure`)